EddOliver/Covital/Twitter - Watson/README.md

 "resource_instance_id":**"crn:v1:bluemix:public:cloud-object-storage:global:a/XXXXXXXXXX:XXXXXXXXXXXXXXXXXXXXXXXXXXX::"**

-Este proceso lo haremos 2 veces para tener la credencial de Watson Studio y la de la Action **twitter-cos** de la Api gateway.
+We will do this process two times to have the Watson Studio credential and that of the Action twitter-cos of the Api gateway.

 ## Twitter Developer API:

-Para obtener una API key para utilizar los recursos de Twitter, deberemos primero aplicar a una cuenta de twitter developer en el siguiente enlace:
+To obtain an API key to use Twitter resources, we must first apply to a twitter developer account at the following link:

 https://developer.twitter.com/en/apply-for-access